electrovir/element-vir/README.md

 ## markdown out of date

 If you see this: `Code in Markdown file(s) is out of date.
-Run without --check to update. code-in-markdown failed.`, run `npm run update-docs` to fix it.
+Run without --check to update. code-in-markdown failed.`, run `npm run docs:update` to fix it.

 ## Testing source map errors